FPGA

 - Slower than an ASIC

 They have a reasonable overlap of the tools required to design for them.
 FPGAs need synthesis, place and route, simulation and verification tools.
-Additionaly you need a tool that can take the finished bitstream and send that to the FPGA for programming.
+Additionally you need a tool that can take the finished bitstream and send that to the FPGA for programming.

 An FPGA consists of a huge amount of repeated logic elements/blocks/slices.
 These pictures are of the Lattice iCE40 FPGA.